Special Zone of Xaisomboun

 Xaisomboun (also Saysomboun, ໄຊສົມບູນ) was a special zone (khetphiset) of Laos, located in the north of the country, near the capital Vientiane.
-The special zone was created 1994 with area split off from the provinces Vientiane, and Xiangkhoang.
-It was dissolved on January 13, 2006.
+The special zone was created 1994 by the military, with area split off from the provinces Vientiane and Xiangkhoang, in order to control and suppress the postwar Hmong resistance.
+It was officially dissolved on January 13, 2006, although the term continues to be used.